anystub/anystub-core/README.md

 - headers: string or array - headers which need to include into request key
 - bodyMethods: POST, PUT, DELETE - list of HTTP-verbs, which include body into request key
 - bodyTrigger: string or array - if any string is found in URL request body is included into key
 - requestMask: "password: .{2,10}\\," - all subsequences in request body that match replace to ellipsis
+- testFilePrefix: true/false - setting to add test-class-name to every stub name

 Following reading: